-A study of human growth and development from conception and the prenatal period through adulthood.
+This study focuses on human growth and development from conception and the prenatal period through adulthood.
+Prerequisite: PSYC 103 Introduction to Psychology.

 PSYC 305 Adolescent Psychology (3)

 A study of human growth and development from late childhood to early adulthood.